 PLTK Investors Have Opportunity To Lead Playtika Holding Corp.
 Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-16, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Playtika Holding Corp. ("Playtika" or the "Company") (PLTK) .
+BENSALEM, Pa., Dec.
+23, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Playtika Holding Corp. ("Playtika" or the "Company") (PLTK) .

 Class Period: January 15, 2021 - November 2, 2021 Lead Plaintiff Deadline: January 24, 2022